touir1/Algorithms-Data-Structures-Cheat-sheet/README.md

 ---
 ***Todo list:***

-- [ ] Add a documentation for LinkedList (used in problem 11988 uva): doing
+- [x] Add a documentation for LinkedList (used in problem 11988 uva): doing
+- [ ] Add a documentation for Queue & Deque and their LinkedList / ArrayQueue implementations (used in problem 12207 uva)
 - [ ] Add a documentation for Stack
 - [ ] Add and explain BubbleSort algorithm
 - [ ] Add and explain SelectionSort algorithm